Deliberate Values Dissonance

 - Warren Ellis gives a similar portrayal in Nextwave.
 In a flashback, Cap is shown telling Captain Marvel (his black, female teammate) to leave a battle and make him something to eat.

 - The idea is subverted in an issue of Young Avengers.
 Wiccan is shocked when Captain America expresses approval for his gay relationship with Hulkling, figuring that someone born in the 1920's would not view homosexuals in a positive light.
+(Funnily enough, the most common backstory for Steve Rogers has him grow up in a prominent gay neighborhood.)

 - At least one comic book version of Xena: Warrior Princess walked back some of the show's Anachronism Stew by showing a slight difference of attitudes toward slavery between Xena and Gabrielle.
 When presented with a Roman band of slaves about to be auctioned off, Gabrielle is appalled at slavery in general (not a common attitude in classical Rome) and particularly that one of the slaves is a pregnant woman.
 Xena, in contrast, is generally convinced that the (otherwise all-male) slaves must be criminals who've done something to deserve their condition, but makes an exception in the pregnant woman's case as it seems improbable to her that a pregnant woman could be guilty of any serious crime.
 The two thus agree to go buy the woman free, each for their own reasons—but leave the rest of them to be sold.